iakshay1/Test-Readme/README.md

 ## Homebrew Installation:

+#### When we run brew install, Homebrew reads our package's Formula — an implementation of Ruby's abstract Formula class that provides package metadata and installation instructions — to create an executable from our source code and install it locally on our computer.

 1. open cmd and copy the below command and press enter to install homebrew in your local machine.
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"